Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 It is a decentralized application that users or organizations use to automate the governance execution of their projects and communities.
 The automated program is represented by rules encoded in a network of computers that is transparently controlled by the organization members and not influenced by any central authority.

-By completing this article, you will learn how to create a DAO contract on the Fuel blockchain.
+By completing this article, you will learn how to create a Dao contract on the Fuel blockchain.
 You will also gain knowledge about the following concepts:

 1. Writing a smart contract using the sway language.
 2. Understanding how to use low-level code fundamentals in sway `asm`, `call`, etc.